ExxML/UBC-Course-Sniper/README.md

 ## Usage

-1. ⭐Go into `main.py` and modify the `hour` and `minute` variables to match your course registration time!
-These variables are marked with the comment: ` ### MODIFY TO MATCH YOUR COURSE REGISTRATION TIME ###`.⭐
+1. ⭐ IMPORTANT: Go into `main.py` and modify the `hour` and `minute` variables to match your course registration time!
+These variables are marked with the comment: ` ### MODIFY TO MATCH YOUR COURSE REGISTRATION TIME ###`. ⭐
+2. ⭐ **IMPORTANT: Sync your computer time before running the program!** ⭐
-2. Run the program from `main.py`.
+2. Run `main.py`.
 3. In the Chrome window that opens, log in to UBC Workday with your CWL.
-4. Open the `Saved Schedule` page of the schedule you want to register.
+4. Open the Saved Schedule you want to register.
 ![alt text](SavedSchedulePreview.png)
-5. Once you are on the page, press `Enter` in the terminal to continue.
+5. Once you are on this page, press `Enter` in the terminal to start the script.
-6. The script will wait until the target time, refresh the page, and automatically click the registration buttons.
+6. The script will wait until the target time to refresh the page and automatically click the registration buttons.